 The Khan leaned forward.
 “So you understand our point.
 You must reach Dalsaman as quickly as possible.
 You must engage these honorless barbarians.
 Do not treat with them, as they cannot be trusted.
 Meet them, and crush them, and let all of Monos learn what it means to strike at Zalja like common cutthroats.”

 Ividar nodded.
 “I will.
 What forces are already assembled?”

 Ibran stepped in.
 “A thousand riders, three-thousand archers, seven-thousand foot, and a smattering of paladins and rat-wizards, say fifty of each.
 The paladins’ adherents add another two-hundred to our horse and eight-hundred to our foot.
 Roughly.”

-Not to be outdone, Qadira added, “We have also sent word to Al Skati and Bulgi Senene, even Ogoonduul, to send their foot and riders into Dejitsa, to place themselves under your command.”
+Not to be outdone, Qadira added, “We have also sent word to Al Skati and Qabarjat, even Ogoonduul, to send their foot and riders into Dejitsa, to place themselves under your command.”

 The Khan briefly found himself looking at his lords in a new light.